D3vil-Design/K1-Hardware-Mods/K1 Gantry V1.0/README.md

-## Last updated: Oct 24, 2023
+## LAST UPDATED: Oct 24, 2023
--Added additional heat insert hole in the back for rigidity.
+-V1.01 Added additional heat insert hole in the back for rigidity.
 This would require you to drill out the threads and use a M3x10 FHCS screw